rnd7/weather-board/README.md

 |---|---|---|
 |compile|src/client/weather-board-script.js|Weather Board scripting language parser and interpreter

-# Architecture
+# License
-Somehow different from most of what I coded before.

-* Get rid of the toolchain.
-No preprocessing, no transpiling, no more waiting.
-Goodbye Sass, TypeScript, Webpack, Babel and all the other fellows.
-* Discard old habits.
-No UI Library, nothing reacts angular to vues anymore.
-No pointer event library.
-Less abstraction.
-* Loosely coupled Components, a decentralized state, no large scale design pattern just what emerges from the technology used.
-* Single source of truth.
+All sources are MIT-Licensed.
+Feel free to use it as whole or in parts in any context.

+# No bottom in sight.

+The deeper I dived, The more I've learned.
+My primary concern was to write a pure ES6 application that runs in any modern browser without any preprocessing, transpiling and all the time-consuming toolchain bells and whistles.
+I wanted to get rid of all UI libraries, nothing reacts angular to vues anymore.
+I wanted to really understand pointer events, find best practices regarding WebComponents, explore the possiblilites of OOP ES6 and trying to be precise.
+Loosely coupled Components, a decentralized state.
+No large scale design pattern, just what emerges from the technology used.

+The server, on the other hand, is rather conservative.
+I was keen to use the same codebase for server and client without splitting into individual packages.
+Just one repo, one package.
+No upgrades, nor conflicting versions.
+Global refactoring out of the box.
+What you write is what you get, just a single source of truth.
 Everything served steaming hot from the src dir.

-* Make it easy for IDE to typecheck and autocomplete
-* Combine server and client modules as well as the actual application in one universal package and repository.
-* Explore the possibilities of OOP ES6.
+After this experiment, it seems to me that the native APIs available provide almost everything that is necessary to develop a flexible, performant and scalable application.
+Most of the pain is gone.
+I feel in control.
+Of course this applies only as long as you don't care about backwards compatibility.
+I decided not to like private class properties and stayed with a prefixed names.
+I'd love to have private and protected keywords, perhaps access modifiers are a stupid idea anyways.